isomerpages/imda-pixel/_success-stories/Testimonials.md

 <table>
 	<td style="border: 15px solid #F1F1F1; width:100%; text-align: center;">
 				<br><span style="font-size:1.em; line-height:1em; color:grey"> Amazing team - very helpful and truly wants the community and companies to succeed.
 Here are are my top 3 favs: <br>
 1) The PIXEL team - Always ready to help, support.
-Responsive to our needs and understands the importance of cultivating the tech/innovation/entrepreneuship community. <br>
+Responsive to our needs and understands the importance of cultivating the tech/innovation/entrepreneurship community. <br>
 2) The space - Amazing for us to do demos, workshops and learning sessions, including the AR/VR lab space. <br>
 3) The program - the amount of seminars, workshops designed to really help budding companies and entrepreneurs is impressive.
-Its also diverse and impactful. <br>
+It's also diverse and impactful. <br>
 All these is crucial in helping us to grow, launch our product and forge really key partnerships.
 </span>
 	<br><br>